Exploit or abuse your family and end up with a fistful of air; common sense tells you it’s a stupid way to live.

 We should champion our lives in front of our families before all others.

 The NFL announced rigorous measures and conduct standards for their players.
-On the premise that playing, or working in any capacity in the NFL is a privilege that comes with responsibility, and a person must be held to high standards of behavior.
-A new Special Counsel for Investigations and Conduct will have oversight of the high standards of conduct.
+On the premise that playing or working in any capacity in the NFL is a privilege that comes with responsibility, a person must be held to high standards of behavior.
+A new Special Counsel for Investigations and Conduct will oversee the high standards of conduct.

-Recent news has exacerbated the already damaged public relations of many NFL professional players.
-Now, what a player does in the privacy of his home is open for the scrutiny of the league.
-At The Daily Champion, we’ve talked a lot about the closet principle—what a man does in secret is what is what moves him in public.
+Recent news has exacerbated many NFL professional players’ already damaged public relations.
+Now, what a player does in the privacy of his home is open to the scrutiny of the league.
+At The Daily Champion, we’ve talked a lot about the closet principle—what a man does in secret is what moves him in public.

 As we pursue authentic manhood, we should strive to live exemplary lives in all five passions — adventurous spirit; entrepreneurial drive; gallant relationships; faithful character; leaves a legacy with a philanthropic cause.

 If anyone should think that we’re champions, it should be our family.
-I would much rather be a champion to my wife, children and grandchildren that for complete strangers in a stadium.
+I would much rather be a champion to my wife, children, and grandchildren than to strangers in a stadium.

 Remember:Any man who raises his hand in violence against his family forfeits his manhood and will suffer the wrath of his stupidity.
 Click To Tweet